 How: Hybrid Symposium, both available in-person and by remote video (attendees only)

 Where: Williamson County Annex, 100 Wilco Way, Georgetown, Texas; virtually - log-in/join instructions to be posted here ahead of the event.

 Who: All person interested and involved in conservation efforts, endangered and threatened species, environmental dynamics, the regulatory atmosphere and habitat and natural and open space areas.

 - For in-person attendance, parking is available around the building at 100 Wilco Way.

 - In-person attendance will follow state and local gathering guidelines in place as of the meeting date.

-Student presentations: Again this year both undergraduate and graduate level classifications will be eligible for cash awards.
-Of special note is that several prior Texas conservation symposium award winners have gone on to positions in the private sector and in academe, some with contacts made through Texas conservation symposium leading directly to interviews.
-Student awards (both classifications) for 2021 will be $200 for first place, $100 for second place and $50 for third place.
+Student oral presentations: Again, this year, both undergraduate and graduate level classifications will be eligible for awards.
+Student awards (both classifications) for 2023 will be $200 for first place, $100 for second place and $50 for third place.
 The poster session will have a $50 prize for each category (graduate & undergraduate).